Adventure Time: Fionna and Cake: Casting

 The three main characters were voiced by the original cast of Adventure Time, namely Madeleine Martin as Fionna, Roz Ryan as Cake, and Tom Kenny as Simon Petrikov.
 In the original Adventure Time series, the character Prismo was voiced by Kumail Nanjiani.
-However, due to a communication mishap with Nanjiani's representatives, the producers of Adventure Time believed that the actor was not available to reprise his role for Fionna and Cake, so they recast the part during the first season with Sean Rohani.
-Nanjiani later expressed his frustrations on Twitter, writing: "[Prismo is] one of my absolute favorite characters I've ever had the honor of playing...
-I would have [voiced him] for free...
-[The situation] is ridiculous."
-Nanjiani later returned as Prismo in season 2.
+Due to a miscommunication from Nanjiani's representatives, the crew believed that he was not available and they recast the part during the first season with Sean Rohani, and Nanjiani later returned as Prismo again in season 2.
 In the original series, Justin Roiland voiced Earl of Lemongrab and he was replaced by Jinkx Monsoon, who later co-voiced with Cree Summer as the Lemoncarbs, the gender-swapped human version of Lemongrab as twin sisters.